 Can you make the panels taller for deeper beds?

 I decided on an 8 inch height for the panel as it seems that you can grow just about anything in 8 inches of soil.
 A taller panel might get a bit too heavy to handle easily.
 However, these panels can be stacked to create deeper beds.
+These concrete raised garden beds are deep enough for our needs.

 How will these panels do in the winter?